The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

-I agree, and we must be even more cautious, with our actions.
+I agree, and we must be even more cautious in our actions.

 MARCIA.

-We have to convince, with our actions that we are not plotting against him.
+We must convince him, through our conduct, that we are not plotting against him.

 ECLECTUS.

-Thou are correct!
+Thou art correct!
 I shall inform thee of any new revelations.

 MARCIA.